Moller Villa

 The Moller Villa (Male zhuzhai, 马勒住宅), located at .30 South Shanxi Road in the French Concession area of Shanghai, China, is a colonial-era mansion.
 The villa was built by Eric Moller, a Swedish shipping magnate, in 1936.
 The distinctive design includes brown-tiled Gothic and Tudor gables, spires, and steeples.

 In 2001, the Hengshan Group began to renovate to the villa, preserving its original architectural style.
 The building now houses a hotel.

 History

-Sovereign Eric Moller came to live in Shanghai in 1919.
-Much of Eric Moller's estate was inherited from his father, Nils Moller, who began a shipbuilding business in the 1860s in British Hong Kong.
-The Moller family business mainly focused on ships and shipbuilding, although later they ventured into real estate and insurance.
-The company has been operating successfully in Hong Kong until the 1990s.
-Arrived in Shanghai, Eric Moller works in maritime transport, also earning big sums of money in horse racing that he reinvests on farms.
-He was a member of the Board of Directors of the City's Jockey Club.
+The design of the house is supposedly based on a sketch drawn by Moller's daughter from a dream that she had.
+The mansion is built in a distinctively Scandinavian style with some Chinese touches such as glazed tiles.
+Beyond the front gate with its two stone lions is a large lawn which encircles a tomb for Moller's favourite horse and other pets.

+The mansion had been occupied by Japanese military and the Kuomintang in the past, later becoming the headquarters for the Communist Youth League Shanghai Branch.